Smokyy14/Telegraf-Bot/README.md

 ## ⚙️ Configuration

-Create a `.env` file with your settings:
+Change your `.env` file with your settings:
 ```
 BOT_TOKEN = "your_bot_token"
 ```